*All savings are provided by the insurer as per the IRDAI approved insurance plan. Standard T&C Apply

 Politics, space and manufacturing units, the fairer sex is breaking the glass ceiling and seeking equality in all spheres of life.
 But the differences arise with health issues that a woman wrestles with.
 Nowadays, women are going getters as they are not only managing their homes but are also excelling at the workplace.

 Gone are those days, when women were financially and emotionally dependent on males.
 While, successfully playing different roles in life, women tend to neglect their health.
 Modern women take a toll trying to strike a balance between personal and professional life.
 On top of that, women are more vulnerable to diseases.
 Ailments like arthritis and breast cancer are far different from what men face.

-With the finance minister Mr. Arun Jaitley announces the enhancement of the health insurance exemption limit to Rs 25,000 for citizens, from 18 years to 50 years and Rs 30,000 for senior citizens we decided to take a sneak peak at the available women health policies.
+With the finance minister Mr. Arun Jaitley announces the enhancement of the health insurance exemption limit to Rs 25,000 for citizens, from 18 years to 50 years and Rs 30,000 for senior citizens we decided to take a sneak peek at the available women health policies.
 Also, the article discusses two pertinent issues-

 2. Why it is indispensable to have a separate health insurance plan apart from the corporate plan.